Deb Haaland: Tenure

 On her first day as secretary, Haaland met with tribal media in a press conference organized by the department and the Native American Journalists Association, speaking about her intention to include the tribes as decisions that impact them are made.
 In April 2021, Haaland announced a new unit within Bureau of Indian Affairs that plans to tackle the decades-long crisis of missing and murdered Native Americans, saying, "We are fully committed to assisting Tribal communities with these investigations, and the MMU will leverage every resource available to be a force-multiplier in preventing these cases from becoming cold case investigations".

 In May 2021, Haaland approved the new constitution of the Cherokee Nation with protections for Cherokee Freedmen.
 In June 2021, Haaland announced the creation of the Federal Indian Boarding School Initiative.
 The initiative's goal is to investigate long-standing abuse in the now defunct residential boarding schools that housed Native American children under the 1819 Civilization Fund Act.
 Haaland attended a series of Road to Healing events to bring together survivors and their stories.
 Haaland's grandparents had also been sent to the boarding schools.
 In November 2021, Haaland ordered a task force to determine new names for the 650 places on federally owned lands that currently use the word "squaw", a derogatory term for Native American women.

 In March 2023, Haaland announced $25 million to be dedicated to bison conservation.

 Haaland was involved in President Biden's designation of national monuments, including Avi Kwa Ame, Baaj Nwaavjo I'tah Kukveni – Ancestral Footprints of the Grand Canyon, and Carlisle Federal Indian Boarding School National Monuments.
 These monuments will incorporate Native participation in land management, and Haaland has used her tenure to address historical wrongs by including tribes.

 Haaland spoke at the 2024 Democratic National Convention on August 22, 2024.

 2026 New Mexico gubernatorial campaign

 On January 28, 2025, Haaland announced that she would run for governor of New Mexico in the 2026 election, seeking to succeed term-limited governor Michelle Lujan Grisham.
 She kicked off her campaign in Los Alamos to a large audience.
+On June 2, 2026, Haaland won the Democratic Primary for governor.
+If elected, Haaland would become the first Native American woman governor of a U.S. state in the history of the United States, and the fifth person to identify as Pueblo to govern what is now the State of New Mexico, after Po'pay, Luis Tupatu, José María González, and Pablo Montoya.